 - Comfort Keepers (Monroe County IN and surrounding areas) Paid, hands-on care opportunities, especially for those with their CNA, hospice certification, or EMT.
 Comfort Keepers accepts Medicaid.
 As such, those who work for Comfort Keepers will likely have the opportunity to work with underserved populations, which is the kind of experience many programs appreciate in applicants.
 If you contact Comfort Keepers for information, be sure to specify that you are looking for hands-on experience - what Comfort Keepers seems to designate as "Personal Care Services" and "Specialized Care Services."
 For pre-PA students, hands on experience with bathing, grooming, hygiene, mobility assistance, feeding, toileting, and the like, would be more beneficial than, for instance, providing "companionship care."

 - Earning your Certified Nursing Assistant or Emergency Medical Technician certification (CNA or EMT) and pursuing related work (paid and / or voluntary):

 - Those who will be working as an EMT in a larger, busier city often have plenty of opportunities to accumulate direct patient care experience.
 EMTs and those with first aid certification can also volunteer for IC EMS (see entry below).

 - Personal preference is also important in choosing patient care experiences, but bear the above points in mind if you are thinking of earning your CNA or EMT.
-Many students earn one certification or the other.
+Many students earn one certification or the other, but many do not.

 - IC EMS (Indiana Collegiate Emergency Medical Service) - Indiana University Bloomington's student-run emergency medical service (voluntary; IC EMS offers CPR and first aid training, or you can garner first aid certification by taking SPH-H 160 First Aid and Emergency Care, or through the American Red Cross or another provider).